 There are several benefits to choosing ETFs compared to index funds or as your stock exchange starter pack.

-- You do not need a large amount to invest — As already mentioned, index funds require a minimum investment amount, which may be around $3,000.
+- You do not need a large amount to invest — As per the world news already mentioned, index funds require a minimum investment amount, which may be around $3,000.
 However, there is no set amount for the ETF.
 You only pay for the purchase price of each stock being traded.
 For instance, if each share is priced at $10 and you bought ten shares, your initial investment is $100.
 However, you do pay a brokerage fee unlike with index funds, which do not charge any transaction fee.

 - Variety of choices — Another benefit of investing in ETF is the wide range of options.
 You can trade in currency, real estate, equity, and commodity funds.
 You may find something you are really interested in and choose to concentrate on that area.
 For example, there are as many as 2,200 ETF assets in the US stock market.
 In Australia, there are about 200 ETFs.
 You can participate in any one of these assets to grow your fund.

 - Minimal risks — Of course, risks are part and parcel of open market trading.
 However, a majority of the ETFs are very liquid, which is good news if you are only starting with limited investment capital.
 Also, you can trade all throughout the day, which means you can dump the shares at the first sign of trouble and not wait for the market to close.

 - Low management fees — In general, the ETF has a lower expense ratio compared to other financial instruments.
 Yes, there is a transaction fee but a good number of brokers, for instance, will offer a commission-free service.
 Also, tax efficiency is one of the characteristics of ETFs compared to the mutual fund or the index fund.